List of Coronation Street characters introduced in 1960: Florrie Lindley

 Florence Lena 'Florrie' Lindley is one of the original characters of Coronation Street.

-Shy, retiring Florrie was a barmaid at the Farrier's Arms on Collier Street for a tidy while before moving from Esmerelda Street to Coronation Street in 1960, buying the Corner Shop from Elsie Lappin and renaming it "Lindley's Provisions".
-She was worried about moving to a place where she didn't know anyone, and told the neighbours that she was a widow when in fact she was separated from Norman Lindley who had left for engineering work in India.
+Shy, retiring Florrie was a barmaid at the Farrier's Arms on Collier Street for "a tidy while" before moving from Esmerelda Street to Coronation Street in 1960, buying the Corner Shop from Elsie Lappin and renaming it "Lindley's Provisions".
+She was worried about moving to a place where she did not know anyone and told the neighbours that she was a widow, when in fact she was separated from Norman Lindley who had left for engineering work in India.

 Her first few days in the shop were marred when she was caught by the police selling firelighters after closing time.
 She was fined £1 in court, but she was mainly worried about the local newspaper carrying the story and sullying her reputation.

 Florrie settled in well, making a few friends such as Elsie Tanner and Albert Tatlock, and she hoped romance would be on the horizon with widower Harry Hewitt, but he was largely oblivious to her interest and ended up marrying barmaid Concepta Riley shortly after her arrival.
 She had no close friends in the street and usually went to bingo when she was lonely.

 Sometimes Florrie had trouble paying her suppliers, so to generate a regular source of income, Florrie rented out the flat above the shop, while she lived in the accommodation behind the shop.
 The first tenants were Phil Braithwaite and Norman Dobson, and they were followed by Sheila Birtles and Doreen Lostock.

 In 1962, Florrie and Elsie went on a few blind dates together.
-Elsie was more experienced at dating than Florrie, and still acted youthful, when actually both were the same age.
+Elsie was more experienced at dating than Florrie and still acted youthfully when actually both were the same age.
 Florrie ended up seeing Frank Barlow when they were both stood up, but they kept their meetings secret at first as Frank was also recently widowed.
 His intentions were never more than honourable and it soon dawned on Florrie that Frank wanted them to be just close friends.
-Florrie poured her heart out to him but he still wouldn't open up to her and he later admitted that he wasn't interested in her romantically.
+Florrie poured her heart out to him but he still would not open up to her and he later admitted that he was not interested in her romantically.
 To save face, Florrie said she felt the same.
 They remained friends.